thunlp/KB2E/README.md

 TransR:

-	call the program Train_TransR with method as parameter in folder TransR/
+	call the program Test_TransR with method as parameter in folder TransR/

 CTransR:

-	call the program Train_CTransR with method as parameter in folder CTransR/
+	call the program Test_CTransR with method as parameter in folder CTransR/

 It will evaluate on test.txt and report mean rank and Hits@10